 Today, I start with the bad news and end with the good news.
+We know that the food we eat matter to our brain health.
 The latest research tells us that the underlying causes of Alzheimer’s disease begin with having too much sugar on the brain.
 The average American eats 22 teaspoons of sugar a day; over the course of a year, that’s 152 lbs. of sugar.
 The American Heart Association says we should aim for a maximum of 6 teaspoons a day.
 The higher your blood sugar, the smaller your brain.
 Too much sugar in the brain actually makes the brain shrink.

 - Sweet Bell Peppers